FGIT: Fault-Guided Fine-Tuning for Code Generation

 \section{Approach}

 Figure~\ref{fig:overview} illustrates the overview of \appname.
-This approach takes as input an instruction-tuned LLM and its corresponding instruction-tuning dataset, and outputs an enhanced LLM with improved code generation capabilities that can better discriminate \textit{error-sensitive segments}.
+This approach takes as input an instruction-tuned LLM and its corresponding instruction-tuning dataset, and outputs an enhanced LLM with improved code generation capabilities that can better discriminate \ess.
 It first augments the dataset by generating similar yet incorrect implementations for each correct response.
-Then, it identifies \textit{error-sensitive segments} between the paired implementations and calculates weights for tokens in the correct implementations that differ from the incorrect variants.
-During fine-tuning, it only computes loss on the correct implementations, with higher weights assigned to tokens in \textit{error-sensitive segments}, producing an LLM that can better discriminate these \textit{error-sensitive segments}.
+Then, it identifies \ess between the paired implementations and calculates weights for tokens in the correct implementations that differ from the incorrect variants.
+During fine-tuning, it only computes loss on the correct implementations, with higher weights assigned to tokens in \ess, producing an LLM that can better discriminate these \ess.
 The methodology consists of two key components:

-\begin{enumerate} \item \textit{Error-Sensitive Segments Identification}: This component creates a refined dataset of paired correct and similar yet wrong code samples from the original dataset, and processes code differences at multiple granularities to identify \textit{error-sensitive segments}. \item \textit{Dynamic Importance Reweighting}: This component strategically reweights token weights in the loss function to prioritize discriminative elements in correct implementations, building upon the identified error-sensitive segments.
+\begin{enumerate} \item \textit{Error-Sensitive Segments Identification}: This component creates a refined dataset of paired correct and similar yet wrong code samples from the original dataset, and processes code differences at multiple granularities to identify \ess. \item \textit{Dynamic Importance Reweighting}: This component strategically reweights token weights in the loss function to prioritize discriminative elements in correct implementations, building upon the identified \ess.
 This dynamic weighting method enhances the LLM's attention to the key implementation details in correct code, effectively teaching it to distinguish between valid solutions and their similar yet incorrect counterparts, ultimately improving code generation capabilities. \end{enumerate}

-The two components work together to fine-tune LLMs to distinguish between correct implementations and similar yet incorrect alternatives, thereby improving code generation performance.
-The following subsections detail each component of our methodology.
+The two components work together to fine-tune LLMs to distinguish between correct implementations and similar yet incorrect alternatives, thereby improving performance.